flash62au/EngineDriver_Home/docs/operation/consist-follow-functions.rst

 If you select the 'Simple' option in the 'Consist Functions - Follow Rule Style' preference…

-# The behavior of F0 (Headlight) is determined by the Edit Consist Lights control on the throttle (select the consist on the throttle and then "Edit Lights" or simply long press on the consist to be taken directly to the 'Edit Lights' control.
+# The behaviour of F0 (Headlight) is determined by the Edit Consist Lights control on the throttle (select the consist on the throttle and then "Edit Lights" or simply long press on the consist to be taken directly to the 'Edit Lights' control.
 # The 'Selective Lead Unit Sound' preference prevents any Throttle Function Label of 'Horn', 'Bell' and 'Whistler' (in this case these specific labels are built into the software and cannot be changed) from being propagated.
 # The 'Always Treat F1 as Sound' preference will prevent F1 from being propagated regardless of function label.
 # The 'Always Treat F2 as Sound' preference will prevent F2 from being propagated regardless of function label.